What is the mesothelioma research network?

-- Bring researchers working in mesothelioma together to meet one another
+- brings researchers working in mesothelioma together to meet one another

-- Help researchers share knowledge, skills and resources between them
+- helps researchers share knowledge, skills and resources between them

-- Help researchers stay in touch with what mesothelioma research is happening in the UK and globally
+- helps researchers stay in touch with what mesothelioma research is happening in the UK and globally

-- To attract and keep the interest of researchers in this field
+- Attracts and keeps the interest of researchers in this field

-- Help avoid unnecessary duplication of research effort
+- Helps avoid unnecessary duplication of research effort

-- Encourage collaboration, particularly in terms of applications to major funding bodies
+- Encourages collaboration, particularly in terms of applications to major funding bodies

-- Encourage an ongoing conversation about mesothelioma research priorities to inform the strategies of the BLF and other funders
+- Encourages an ongoing conversation about mesothelioma research priorities to inform the strategies of the BLF and other funders

-- Bring the MesobanK to researchers - a collection of useful samples from people with mesothelioma
+- Brings the MesobanK to researchers - a collection of useful samples from people with mesothelioma

 Who can join the network?